 Jackson is a very small city located in the state of Minnesota.
 With a population of 3,234 people and two constituent neighborhoods, Jackson is the 196th largest community in Minnesota.

-Jackson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, Jackson is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Jackson who work in office and administrative support (15.57%), teaching (8.73%), and food service (7.49%).
+Unlike some cities, Jackson isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Jackson are a mix of both white- and blue-collar jobs.
+Overall, Jackson is a city of service providers, professionals, and sales and office workers.
+There are especially a lot of people living in Jackson who work in office and administrative support (15.04%), food service (8.72%), and teaching (7.14%).

-The per capita income in Jackson in 2010 was $26,538, which is upper middle income relative to Minnesota and the nation.
-This equates to an annual income of $106,152 for a family of four.
+The per capita income in Jackson in 2010 was $25,293, which is middle income relative to Minnesota, and upper middle income relative to the rest of the US.
+This equates to an annual income of $101,172 for a family of four.
 However, Jackson contains both very wealthy and poor people as well.